MoserMichael/jscriptparse/PYXHISTORY.md

 * NEXT VERSION
     * rt: add dimInit (define array and clone each cell value) and clone (deep copy of argument value)
+    * add mathconst.Infinity
+    * allow for negated expression like  -mathconst.Infinity (only had negative numbers, not negated expressions)
+    * all arithmetic expressions and functions: throw errors in 'not a number' values in arithmetic functions/expressions.

 * PYX 0.2.4 / PRS 0.0.4
     * add bitwise functions